bxcd/pagefetch/README.md

 * Page size can be asynchronously updated by controller
 * Controller orientation can be updated by menu option
 * Datasource key type can be updated by menu option
-* Note: Charity Navigator API is only designed for page-keyed type.
-Other datasource key types are experimental.

 Singlepage:
 * Fetches and persists single page to, and loads sorted list from, local database